-The Adler Graduate School offers a Master of Arts Degree in Adlerian Counseling and Psychotherapy with an emphasis in Marriage, Couples, and Family Counseling.
-The Marriage, Couples, and Family Counseling emphasis does include an internship component and prepares students for licensure as a Marriage, Couples, and Family Counselor in most states throughout the United States.
-This 60-credit degree requires successful completion of all required courses and completion of a Master’s Project (i.e, thesis, integrative project).
+Adler Graduate School offers a 60 credit Master of Arts Degree in Adlerian Counseling and Psychotherapy with an emphasis in Marriage, Couples, and Family Counseling.
+Marriage, Couples, and Family Counseling emphasis does include an internship component and prepares students for licensure as a Marriage, Couples, and Family Counselor in any state.

-For Marriage Couples and Family Counseling contact the Minnesota Board of Marriage & Family Therapy, 2829 University Ave.
+Adler Graduate School’s Marriage, Couples, and Family Counseling emphasis is based on the State of Minnesota’s criteria for licensure as a Marriage & Family Therapist (LMFT).
+These therapists are overseen by the Minnesota Board of Marriage & Family Therapy, 2829 University Ave.
 S.E., Suite 330, Minneapolis, MN, 55414, phone 612-617-2220.
 The LMFT is recognized in nearly all 50 states.
-Graduates interested in practicing in another state should contact that state's MFT oversight body.
+Graduates interested in practicing in another state should make contact with that state's MFT oversight body.
 A license in Marriage and Family Therapy is not a national license.
-The link below to the Association of Marriage and Family Therapy Regulatory Board (AMFTRB) will provide access to each State’s Regulatory Body, (See: AMFTRB).
-It is the student’s responsibility to check the Educational Requirements and Licensing Requirements for the state in which they live or plan to practice.
+The Association of Marriage and Family Therapy Regulatory Board (AMFTRB) will provide access to each State’s Regulatory body.
+Students are encouraged to check the educational requirements and licensing requirements for the state in which they live or plan to practice.